juanmiguelnz/aws-sap-c01/💾 storage/RDS.md

 ## Multi-AZ
 * SYNCHRONOUS replication from the primary instance to the stand-by replica instance
 * Provides HA but not fault tolerance.
-Failvoer typically happens 60-120 after failure is detected
+* Failvoer typically happens 60-120 after failure is detected
+* When failure heppens the CNAME will then failover to the stand-by replica instance
+* Standy-by cannot be used or accessed directly unless a failure happens
+* Same region only
+* Not available to Free-tier

 ## Backups
 *